bitcoin-api/bitcoin-api-full-stack/README.md

 ### About

 This code repository, *Bitcoin-API-Full-Stack*, is a code repository for anybody, even an individual, to have their own Bitcoin and digital currency management technology.
-Instead of needing a big team or company to manage a Bitcoin and digital currency wallet app, exchange, or game platform, Bitcoin-API-Full-Stack allows individuals to have complete control over these financial technologies.
+Instead of needing a team or company to manage a Bitcoin and digital currency wallet app, exchange, or game platform, Bitcoin-API-Full-Stack allows individuals to have complete control over these financial technologies.